 I can’t vouch for these being completely accurate in any of the modeled plugins, it’s particularly hard to test something like that.
 They probably aren’t even totally accurate from hardware to hardware.
 (Especially with aging and replaced tubes, etc.)

 You can take a look at the Waves version (Puigchild 670) and the IK Multimedia (VC-670) one as well.
-There are some pretty significant differences in the EQ curves between each of them, and the Waves changes audibly (as well as visually) when some compression kicks in.
-The harmonics between all of them show a lot of variation, with the UAD and IK Multimedia versions a bit closer but still quite different from one another.
+There are some pretty significant differences in the EQ curves between each of them.
+The harmonics between all of them also show a lot of variation, with the UAD and IK Multimedia versions a bit closer but still quite different from one another.

 The UAD shows some filtering to eliminate the very high end, eliminating aliasing.
 The Waves and IK Multimedia versions, uh, don’t.
 It may all be above what we can hear, and aliasing is overrated, blah blah blah, but still….

 The biggest difference I see between the three, is the way they approach the compression curve.
 The Waves has a non-adjustable curve, which is probably close to where the DC threshold screws were set on a factory 670.
-The UAD, on the other hand, allows for the curve (knee, if you will) to go from soft to very much a limiter using the DC controls.
+The UAD, on the other hand, allows for the curve (ratio and knee, if you will) to go from soft to very much a limiter using the DC controls.
+On the original hardware this went from a 2:1 ratio, to a 30:1.
 IK Multimedia lets you adjust with some “screws” under the AGD knob, but you can’t really set it for anything as gentle as the UAD.
 Take a look at the charts and you will see what I mean.

 Always remember that when vintage equipment is emulated, there are a lot of changes that can happen setting to setting and sound to sound.
 It’s that non-linearity thing.
 The better the programming, the closer to the nuances of the hardware.
 So at some point you have to either trust or be intimately familiar with the hardware that is being modeled.
 Again, I don’t have a real Fairchild to compare.